manheicatherine/Northcoder-course/README.md

 You should now use git to download this repository so that you can work on the challenges on your local machine!

-📹 Here's a tutorial on how to fork and clone this repo from Github: [Forking and cloning the project](https://youtu.be/QxvgzQFmOJE).
+📹 Here's a tutorial on how to fork and clone this repo from Github: [Forking, cloning and opening a repo](https://www.youtube.com/watch?v=FsUicyMVobQ).

 💻 **Time for you to make your own copy of this repository**